 The event is for Bristol VIP’s as well as local business owners and residents, and takes place on July 11th 2015.

-For the third year running, I am programming and producing the circus and cabaret big top for Chelmsford City Council's Fling Festival.
+For the fourth year running, I am programming and producing the circus and cabaret big top for Chelmsford City Council's Fling Festival.
 The show is always a little challenging to put together as there are over 30 entertainment changes in one day, each of which needs to follow and flow in specific ways.
 As cabaret acts are only 3-5 minutes long, having so many short acts in one day means constant quick changeovers to manage, so the day is fast paced to say the least, but this all adds to the fun.